SixSq/hn-docs/docs/consortium.rst

    :width: 60px

-Responsible for technical coordination, SixSq brings its knowledge of cloud technologies and its innovations from the Nuvla cloud application management platform.
+Responsible for technical coordination, SixSq brings its knowledge of cloud technologies to the platform.
 SixSq is based in Geneva, Switzerland.  [`more info <http://sixsq.com>`_]

 .. image:: images/logo-cyfronet.png